hubmapconsortium/ccf/pages/omap-extras/omap-faq.md

 OMAPs are combinations of antibodies that define cell populations, cell states, and anatomical structures reproducibly in diverse human tissues using multiplexed antibody-based  imaging.
 Each OMAP is tailored to a tissue and/or organ of interest (e.g., kidney, lymph node), multiplexed imaging method (e.g., IBEX, CODEX), and tissue preservation method (e.g., fixed frozen, FFPE).
 The OMAP initiative emerged from the Affinity Reagents Working Group within the Human BioMolecular Atlas Program (HuBMAP) Consortium and parallel efforts in the field of cytometry to construct peer reviewed Optimized Multicolor Immunofluorescence Panels (OMIPs).

 ### How are OMAPs different from other validated antibody resources?
 OMAPs provide experimental details relevant for their successful application, e.g., tissue preservation method, imaging method, antigen retrieval conditions, and antibody cycling order.
 The end result is an assembly of expertly curated antibodies that work together in a single tissue section.
-By analogy, OMAPs are recipes and validated antibody lists are ingredient lists These validated antibody lists are examples:  the [HuBMAP Antibody Validation Report](https://avr.hubmapconsortium.org) and [Human Protein Atlas](https://www.proteinatlas.org/humanproteome/tissue).
+By analogy, OMAPs are recipes and validated antibodies are ingredients.
+See for validated antibody resources:  the [HuBMAP Antibody Validation Report](https://avr.hubmapconsortium.org) and [Human Protein Atlas](https://www.proteinatlas.org/humanproteome/tissue).

 ### Which multiplexed antibody-based imaging techniques are supported?
 We will consider OMAPs from 2D and 3D tissue imaging techniques that employ antibodies for protein detection.